-Voluntary work experience and Play Therapy Certificate training in counselling children with Phoenix Counselling - in Feltham.
+Some voluntary work experience hours and Play Therapy training in counselling children with Phoenix Counselling - in Feltham.

 2013 to-date Associate Counsellor on EAP (Employee Assistant Programme) for an NHS Counselling provider.

-September 2016 to-date Supervisor for qualified and trainee counsellors' work within a Domestic Violence organization - in Uxbridge.
+September 2016 to October 2021 Clinical Supervisor for Qualified and Trainee Counsellors' work within a Domestic Violence organization see below - in Uxbridge.

-September 2016 to-date working on a Change Behaviour Programme (Domestic Violence Intervention Programme) for men and women who use intimate partner violence and would like to address and change any of these behaviours they no longer wish to retain - at Domestic Violence organization in Uxbridge.
+September 2016 October 2021 worked as volunteer Counsellor on a Change Behaviour Programme (Domestic Violence Intervention Programme) for men and women who use intimate partner violence and would like to address and change any of these behaviours they no longer wish to retain - at a Domestic Violence Organization in Uxbridge.